limo2018/Udacity-FEND-Neighborhood-Map/README.md

 - Install all project dependencies with `npm install`
 - Start the app with `npm start`

+## Service Worker
+To access the service worker the you need to build the project using `npm run build` and then deploy the project.

+The service worker will work properly in the production mood, but not in the development mood.

 ## Dependencies
 - [Google Map API](https://cloud.google.com/maps-platform/)
 - [React Google Maps](https://tomchentw.github.io/react-google-maps/)